Healing, Lincolnshire: Geography

 Healing is bounded by the civil parishes of Great Coates to the east, Aylesby to the south-east, Riby to the south-west, and Stallingborough to the west, with the Oldfleet Drain forming much of the western boundary.
 To the north-east the parish is bounded by the Humber Estuary.

 An industrial freight line to Immingham Docks (the former Grimsby and Immingham Electric Railway), the A180 road, and the Barton Line (the former Great Grimsby and Sheffield Junction Railway, est.1845) run through the parish parallel to the foreshore (in order from north to south).
 Healing is served by Healing railway station (Barton line) on the northern edge of the village, and connected to the road network by the B1210 to the south.

 Much of the parish is low-lying agricultural land drained by man-made drains.
 North of Healing village the height above sea level does not exceed 5 m; south of Healing are minor high points of around 20 m elevation.

 In the north of the parish, adjacent to the river bank, are the Lenzing Tencel plant and the associated 48 MW Cofely-owned Humber Energy CHP plant.

 Healing's population at the 2001 Census was 2,606, increasing to 2,940 at the 2011 census.

+The Winner of the 1845 Grand National Steeplechase, Cure-All was prepared for the race at Healing Manor, which is today a Hotel, with a lounge named in honour of the horse.